michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_7_Leaflet.md

 		2. jquery
 		3. awesome_markers.js (We downloaded this one)

-3. Set the size
+3. Set the size of the map

-	1. This works by indicating the style of the map `<style> #map {width: SIZEpc; height: SIZEpx; } </style>`
+	1. This works by indicating the style of the map in a way the browser can interpret `<style> #map {width: SIZEpc; height: SIZEpx; } </style>`

 Type this into your document exactly (DO NOT copy/paste - I put errors in it.
 [Click here](https://medium.freecodecamp.com/the-benefits-of-typing-instead-of-copying-54ed734ad849#.ksfgl7p86) for a short article on why you should ALWAYS type your code).